alexisbachelet/tutoRust/tutoRust.md

 ### Reference Cycles Can Leak Memory

-A memory that it's never clean when the rust program is finished.
+A memory that it's nver clean when the rust program is finished.
 Because each variable are in a infinite reference cycle.

 ```rust
 use crate::List::{Cons, Nil};